msong2026/lammps-gels/README.md

 # lammps-gels
 This is a repository for LAMMPS simulations of percolation in monodisperse and bidisperse colloidal gels, created as part of a final project for the course PHYS 25000 Computational Physics (Autumn 2025) at the University of Chicago.
 The gel initialization scripts (gel_setup_bidisperse.py) are adapted from https://github.com/merrygoat/creep-sheared-gels.
+Scripts from https://doi.org/10.1007/s40571-023-00605-x were also referenced.

 ## Procedure for running simulations
 Each folder starting with "sim" contains a single simulation and the associated post-processing files.